-We will ensure that the Principal and at least one member of the Local Advisory group have completed appropriate safer recruitment training.
-At all times the Principal and Local Advisory group will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE.
+We will ensure that the principal and at least one member of the LAG have completed appropriate safer recruitment training.
+At all times the principal and LAG will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE.

-The school will follow the recruitment and selection policy when making decisions about the suitability of prospective employees.
-This will include: conducting the relevant checks, the school will carry out an online search using the applicants name(s) to identify any incidents or issues that may have happened, and are publicly available online, which may have an adverse impact on an applicant's employment with the Trust.
-The online searches will rely on internet search engines (such as Google).
-Any concerns identified will be shared with the recruiting manager and should be discussed further with the applicant, when appropriate.
+The school will follow the recruitment and selection procedures when making decisions about the suitability of prospective employees.
+This will include: conducting the relevant checks, the school may carry out an online search as part of due diligence on shortlisted candidates this may help identify any incidents or issues that have happened, and are publicly available online, which the school or college might want to explore with the applicant at interview, obtaining appropriate references and information from interviews.